 Healy reported a three-part series on the efforts of the California Department of Corrections and Rehabilitation to better rehabilitate parolees for life after incarceration.
 He is also well-known for his extensive reports about environmental issues in Southern California and beyond.
-He regularly reported about the California drought and its impact on the agricultural industry.
+He regularly reported about the California drought and its impact.
 NBC4 was recognized with a LA Area Emmy for “California Running Dry,” chronicling the statewide impact of the severe weather conditions.

-Healy contributed to a “Life Connected” segment that profiled veterans with post-traumatic stress disorder assembling sensors intended to help reduce traumatic brain injuries among soldiers in combat areas.
+Healy also contributed to a poignant “Life Connected” story that profiled veterans with post-traumatic stress disorder assembling sensors intended to help reduce traumatic brain injuries among soldiers in combat areas.

-Healy has won a number of honors for his exceptional reporting, including being honored with the Radio and Television News Association LA's Lifetime Achievement Award for his outstanding career in journalism in 2021.
+Healy has won a number of honors for his exceptional reporting including being honored with the prestigious 2021 Radio and Television News Association Southern California Lifetime Achievement Award for his outstanding career in journalism.

 In 2015, he was part of an NBC4 team that won a Los Angeles Area Emmy for “50 Watts,” a special about the historic riots of 1965.
 He was also part of an NBC4 team that won the 2012 Golden Mike for best spot news reporting for the situation surrounding Los Angeles Unified Police Officer Jeffery Stenrous.
 He has been honored twice by the Los Angeles Press Club for outstanding hard news reporting, a Golden Mike for best spot news coverage and a local Emmy for the arrest of the infamous “Night Stalker” suspect.
 He also received an Associated Press (AP) Award for best news writing and two AP Certificates for best miniseries and best spot news.
 In 2014, he was honored with a John Swett Award for his "Teacher Jail" investigation that exposed shortcomings in the school district process for handling allegations of teacher misconduct.